Matt Crooks: Real Salt Lake

 On 12 February 2024, Crooks joined MLS side Real Salt Lake for an undisclosed fee on a three-year deal.

 Hull City

 On 10 January 2025, Crooks returned to England, signing for Championship side Hull City on a two-and-a-half year deal.
 He made his debut on 18 January 2025, as an 83rd-minute substitute for Gustavo Puerta in the 1–0 away win against Millwall.
 On 24 January in his first start he opened the scoring in the 3–0 away win against Sheffield United.

 Personal life

 Crooks is a Manchester United fan.

 Crooks has been diagnosed with epilepsy, the condition first discovered following a seizure when he was 18 years old.
 Crooks works with the Peter Doody Foundation, a charity which works to normalise epilepsy and free young adults from stigma, limitations and fear - as well as highlighting the dangers of the condition.

 Crooks is the Vice Chair and Trustee of The Jordan Sinnott Foundation Trust.

+Crooks is the child of deaf adults, and is fluent in British Sign Language.